VRK-YTI/yti-ui/common-ui/README.md

 ## Getting started

 To use common-ui you will need to install its node modules.
-You can do this by running `npm i` inside the root folder. `package.json` should be present in this folder.
+You can do this by running `npm i` inside the [yti-terminology-ui] root folder. `package.json` should be present in this folder.

 ### tsconfig